Using season-extending techniques in winter and early spring can help you produce an abundance of cold-hardy plants for great salads all year.

-Our most reliable sources of cold-hardy greens are plants that have had at least one season to develop extensive root systems.
-Regardless of your location, these “naturals” — cooking greens and salad plants that naturally overwinter — will always be your most reliable sources of cold-weather greens.
-The naturals usually can survive winter on their own with no protection in our Zone 6 region in the mountains of North Carolina, and they are the most vigorous early producers.
+Our most reliable cold-hardy plants are those that have had at least one season to develop extensive root systems.
+Regardless of your location, these “naturals” — cooking greens and salad plants that naturally overwinter — will always be your best performers.
+The naturals usually can survive winter on their own with no protection in our Zone 6 region in the mountains of North Carolina, and they are vigorous early producers.
 In colder zones, you can use the protection techniques described below and enjoy cooked greens and fresh salads prepared from a variety of tasty and nutritious greens all winter long.

 You may already be familiar with many of the stalwarts of winter gardens:

 - kale (‘Winterbor’ hybrid is among the hardiest)

 - spinach (‘Space’ and ‘Hector’ thrive even in cold climates)